anmolsandhu/qemu-custom-kernel/README.md

 sudo apt install qemu qemu-system sudo apt install gdb

-2 - getting the kernel, depth is 1 to get repo without git log (version history)
+2 - getting the kernel, depth is 1 to get repo without git log (version history), otherwise it takes longer and the repo size is quite large

 ############
 git init